theochem/horton/doc/dev_cython.rst

     :
     : --

-Accelerating Horton code with Cython
+Accelerating HORTON code with Cython
 ####################################

-Horton was designed to prioritize ease of programming over performance.
+HORTON was designed to prioritize ease of programming over performance.
 This is a reasonable decision in light of the fact that the vast majority of time in a quantum chemistry code is only spent in a relatively small section of code.
 In Horton, we rewrite these critical portion s of code in C++ and link them into Python using the Cython framework.
 We identify these critical portions using :ref:`profiling` tools.

 Before you Begin
 ================